Configuration Reference

 Changed in version 3.11.0: Limit the number of attributes that can be logged.
 User attributes or properties must be explicitly marked as “loggable” in order to be selectable for logging.

-New in version 4.0: The %(check_result)s specifier is added.
+Added in version 4.0: The %(check_result)s placeholder is added.

-New in version 4.3: The %(check_#ALL)s special specifier is added.
+Added in version 4.3: The %(check_#ALL)s special placeholder is added.

 No